amalpoulose/Home-Automation-using-RaspberryPi-IOT/README.md

 # Instructions to run the code

-     1.Run following command to install all required Libraries chmod +x setup.sh
+     1. Run following command to install all required Libraries chmod +x setup.sh
            ./setup.sh
-     2.All file should be in same folder especially i2c.py, spi.py, temp.py, mail.py
+     2. All file should be in same folder especially i2c.py, spi.py, temp.py, mail.py
-     3.Create account on pubnub(https://www.pubnub.com/)
+     3. Create account on pubnub(https://www.pubnub.com/)
-       and use the publish and subscribe keys in Program 4.Create account on Twilio(https://www.twilio.com/)
+     4. Use the publish and subscribe keys in Program
+     5. Create account on Twilio(https://www.twilio.com/)
-       and use account sid and Auth Token in program also create your twilio number(+1415xxxxxx)
+     6. Use account sid and Auth Token in program
+     7. Create your twilio number(+1415xxxxxx) and include it in the program